emrgnt-cmplxty/automata/automata/docs/core/base/database/json_vector_database.rst

 Limitations
 -----------

-The primary limitation of ``JSONVectorDatabase`` is that it currently provides a placeholder for the ``calculate_similarity`` method but does not implement any specific logic for calculating similarity between vectors.
+The primary limitation of ``JSONEmbeddingVectorDatabase`` is that it currently provides a placeholder for the ``calculate_similarity`` method but does not implement any specific logic for calculating similarity between vectors.
 Users are required to implement this functionality themselves